 Data breaches are occurring at record pace in 2017 in the United States and other parts of the world.
 Taking preventive measures, such as locking down your network, using security software, and creating strong passwords, can make it much harder for cybercriminals to infiltrate your business.
 However, despite your best efforts to prevent a data breach, your company might still experience one.
 This is partly due to the fact that data breaches are not always the result of cyberattacks.
 They are also caused by human error, system glitches, and malicious insiders.

-Topics: cybersecurity, data breach, Disaster Recovery, fileless attacks, firewall, solutions, breach, Business operations, helpdesk, IT, IT Support, support, theft, Backup, business, cyberattack, fraud, IT Services, small business, windows, budgeting, costs
+Topics: Data Breach, Disaster Recovery, firewall, solutions, Business operations, Data Backup, helpdesk, IT, IT Support, theft, business, cyberattack, fraud, Small Business, Windows, budgeting, costs, File Sharing, Cyber Security

 Knowing the costs associated with downtime can help you prioritize IT spending within your technology budget.
 Learn how to calculate both the direct and indirect costs resulting from downtime.

-Topics: wi-fi, Wireless Communications, cloud computing, cybersecurity, data breach, Disaster Recovery, Email Solutions, network, servers, telecommunications, breach, breaches, Business operations, Data, data backup, desktop, helpdesk, IT, IT Support, Backup, business, cloud, cloud telephony, Communications, computer, computers, cyber, cyberattack, cybercrime, IT Services, london, productivity, remote working, small business, technology, wireless, budgeting, costs
+Topics: Wireless Communications, Cloud Computing, Data Breach, Disaster Recovery, Email Solutions, network, servers, telecommunications, Business operations, Data, Data Backup, helpdesk, IT, IT Support, business, Communications, computer, computers, productivity, remote working, Small Business, technology, wireless, budgeting, costs, Cyber Security